undreamai/LLMUnity/README.md

 </details>
 <details>
-<summary>Add or not the message to the chat/prompt history</summary>
+<summary>Decide whether or not to add the message to the chat/prompt history</summary>

   The last argument of the `Chat` function is a boolean that specifies whether to add the message to the history (default: true):
 ``` c#